UseCrowdWise/crowdwise/README.md

 ### Feature build order

+#### Non UI code

 1. Search hacker news and reddit every time we visit a new page (cache previously-visited pages for n hours or something)
 2. Cache
 3. Rate limit
 4. Blacklist

+#### UI code

+1. Floating action button with highest possible z-order, see if we can just insert that one div with the button w/o wrapper divs
+1. A popup from the fab that says how many articles were found - shrinks after a short while

+#### Known bugs

+- Youtube renders only half the page and breaks sometimes - somehow extension is interfering with layout

 ### Possible features